Red Rat Software

 Red Rat Software was a Manchester, UK-based video game developer and publisher founded by Charles Partington, Harry Nadler, and Don Rigby that operated between 1985 and 1993.

-The company first centered on the Atari 8-bit family home computers, before eventually expanding to other platforms.
-The company used the slogan "Red Rat has the power!".
+The company initially focused on developing games for the Atari 8-bit computers.
+Throughout its operation, Red Rat Software expanded its offerings to include games for other platforms such as the Amiga, Atari ST, and DOS systems.